Squared Bessel processes under nonlinear expectation: Preliminaries

 \begin{proof} The default condition in \cite{hu2025gbes} is $ d\geq2 $, but the above lemma still holds when $ d=1 $.
-Since the proof process in \cite{hu2025gbes} also works to $ d=1 $, we omit it here.
+Since the proof of Lemma 4.3 in \cite{hu2025gbes} also works to $ d=1 $, we omit it here.
 Furthermore, for the case when $ d=1 $, one can also refer to Lemma 5.4 in \cite{hu2019levy}. \end{proof}

 \begin{definition}[\cite{hu2025gbes}] Let $ G $ be a function satisfying the condition (A).
 For $ x\in\mathbb{R}^{d} $, let $ B^{x} $ be a $ d $-dimensional $ G $-Brownian motion starting at $ x $ defined as above.